MohammedQa7/LMS/README.md

 # Learning Management System
+This project has been done using Laravel, Livewire, AlpineJs, and Javascript

 Since the website is not live, I will provide screenshots of the project along with a summary of the features that have been completed.